Konzui/Quixel-Portal/README.md

 - Look for error messages in Blender's console (Window > Toggle System Console)
 - Verify all `__init__.py` files are present in subdirectories

+### Assets not importing from Bridge

+- Make sure Quixel Bridge is running
+- Verify the socket listener started successfully (check Blender console)
+- Check that Quixel Bridge is configured to send data to the addon
+- Ensure port 24981 is not blocked by firewall

 ### Import errors

 - Check that asset directories contain valid FBX files or surface materials